Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 - `LLVM_CONFIG_PATH`: Specifies the path to the llvm-config executable.

 ### 9.2 Build Configuration
-The server uses a `build.rs` script for compile-time configuration.
+The server uses a `build` script for compile-time configuration.
 This script handles tasks such as:

 - Detecting the target operating system and architecture.
 - Finding and linking to the appropriate libraries (e.g., libclang).